 6. Responsive website

 Get your responsive website up and running at the earliest possible time.
-In today’s world, your reputation and credibility depend on it.
 You can start with your business details if your products are not yet developed.

 Your website is one of the